Interview with Andrew Gray (Athletic Data Innovations)

 Andrew Gray is the Physical Performance Manager at Cronulla Sharks RLFC in the NRL, having spent 16 years at St George Illawarra Dragons RLFC as a Physiotherapist, Rehabilitation Coach, Sport Scientist, and ultimately their Performance Director.

 Additionally, Andrew is an elite Strength & Conditioning professional as well as a qualified physiotherapist, and is also regarded as a world leader in how he analyses and interprets GPS data.
-This led to him being contacted by Nick in 2010, with soon after they began working together with Andrew’s specialised analytics tool that he had created, known as the ADI Analyser (Athletic Data Innovations).
+This led to him being contacted by Nick in 2010, with soon after they began working together with Andrew’s specialised tool that he had created, known as the ADI Analyser (Athletic Data Innovations).

 Interview with Andrew Gray 07/09/15